guilhermelinosp/elasticsearch-kibana-serilog-integration/SECURITY.md

 We kindly request that you refrain from publicly disclosing the vulnerability until we have had sufficient time to investigate and address it.

-## Bug Bounty Program

-To encourage and reward the responsible disclosure of security vulnerabilities, we operate a bug bounty program.
-If you discover a qualifying vulnerability and abide by our responsible disclosure policy, you may be eligible for a monetary reward.
-Please visit our bug bounty program page at [example.com/bug-bounty](https://example.com/bug-bounty) for more information on eligibility, scope, and reward guidelines.

-## Scope

-Our security policy applies to the core functionality of our project, including the official releases and distributions.
-It does not cover vulnerabilities arising from custom modifications, unauthorized integrations, or third-party plugins.

-## Responsible Disclosure

-We believe that responsible disclosure of vulnerabilities is essential to ensure the security and privacy of our users.
-We request that you:

-- Make every effort to avoid impacting the privacy and availability of our users' data during your research.
-- Refrain from accessing, modifying, or deleting data from our systems.
-If you encounter any sensitive information, please immediately halt your activities and notify us.
-- Abide by all applicable laws and regulations throughout your security research.

-We are committed to acknowledging and addressing vulnerabilities promptly and keeping you informed throughout

- the process.
-We appreciate your collaboration in helping us maintain a secure project.

 Thank you for your contributions to our project's security.